-Support For Students Connected Military To Families
+Support For Our Military Connected Students and Families

 Tutoring for Military-Connected Students- Tutor.com for U.S. Military Families, funded by the U.S. Department of Defense and Coast Guard Mutual Assistance, is a program that allows eligible college and grades K-12 students in U.S. military families to connect to a live tutor online at any time for one-to-one help with homework, studying, test prep, proofreading and more.